hristomanos/DynamicTacticalFormations/README.md

 # Battle formations

 # Brief

 * Made with Unity and C# in 2 months
 * 3D Real-time strategy game environment settup with camera controls and marquee selection
 * Units can be arranged in various battle formations algorithmically
-* A virtual leader is 5
+* A virtual leader object is responsible for handling formations
-* Formation move in coordination
+* Units in formation move in coordination to a user-defined destination

 # Introduction
 <p align="Justify">